 This section of census records has been a great help to me in finding out how each of the family members was connected and also for building my family tree.

 Because of these reasons census records have been a great help for many people tracing their family tree.

 You can learn a lot about your ancestors from this key element.
 And if you are not certain about

 The following information that you can learn:

-- Color or race – Possible answers include: White; Black; Mulatto; Quadroon; Octoroon; Chinese; or Japanese.
+Possible answers include White; Black; Mulatto; Quadroon; Octoroon; Chinese; or Japanese.
 A separate census record was used to record anyone of Indian descent.

-- Marital status – Whether they are single, married, divorced or widowed.
-If for example your ancestor was married in 1900 but in 1910 was a widower then you have a timeframe to look for the death of his wife.
+If for example your ancestor was married in 1900 but in 1910 was a widower then you have a time frame to look for the death of his wife.

-The industry, business, or establishment where your ancestor worked was also recorded, and whether they were an employer, employee or working on their own account.
+The industry, business, or establishment where your ancestor worked was also recorded, and whether they were an employer, employee, or working on their account.

 If your ancestor was an employee then they were also required to enter how many weeks within the past year that they were out of work.

 The government wanted to know the literacy of the population.
 Therefore they were asked whether they could read or write.